thejsway/thejsway/manuscript/chapter05.md

 ### Naming functions and parameters well

 Function naming is just as important as variable naming.
-You should choose names that express clearly the function purpose and follow a naming convention like [camelCase](https://en.wikipedia.org/wiki/Camel_case).
+You should choose names that express clearly the function purpose and follow a naming convention.
+Refer to the [appendix](#style-guide) for some useful advice.

-A popular practice is to include in the name an **action verb** like *calculate*, *show*, *find*, etc.

 T> If you have difficulties coming up with a right name for a function, then maybe its purpose is not that clear and you should ask yourself if this function deserves to exist.